pts/pts-fasm-bootstrap/README.md

 # pts-fasm-bootstrap: bootstrap the fasm assembler on Linux i386

-pts-fasm-boostrap bootstraps the fasm assembler on Linux i386, i.e. it reproduces a recent `fasm` Linux i386 executable program bit-by-bit identical to the official distribution from its source (and also from the sources of earlier fasm versions), using only fasm sources (both old and
+pts-fasm-bootstrap bootstraps the fasm assembler on Linux i386, i.e. it reproduces a recent `fasm` Linux i386 executable program bit-by-bit identical to the official distribution from its source (and also from the sources of earlier fasm versions), using only fasm sources (both old and